evanx/webserva/README.md

 <i>Note that this service is currently being rebranded from <b>RedisHub.com to WebServa.com</b> The RedisHub.com and WebServa.com home page and `/about` are redirected to this page.</i>

-WebServa is a provider of serverless "keyspaces."
+WebServa is a provider of serverless "keyspaces" which might be described as "web databases."
 It is cloud resource intended for web apps, mobile and IoT devices.
 Technically speaking, it offers a client-authenticated HTTPS API with a subset of Redis commands for accessing virtual Redis servers.
 See http://redis.io.